Immersion (virtual reality): Application

 Immersive technology is applied in several areas, including retail and e-commerce, the adult industry, art, entertainment and video games and interactive storytelling, military, education, and medicine.
 It is also growing in the Non-profit industry in fields such as disaster relief and conservation due to its ability to put a user in a situation that would elicit more of a real-world experience than just a picture giving them a stronger emotional connection to the situation they would be viewing.
 As immersive technology becomes more mainstream, it will likely pervade other industries.
 Also with the legalization of cannabis happening worldwide, the cannabis industry has seen a large growth in the immersive technology market to allow virtual tours of their facilities to engage potential customers and investors.

 Concerns and ethics

 The potential perils of immersive technology have often been portrayed in science fiction and entertainment.
 Movies such as eXistenZ, The Matrix, and the short film Play by David Kaplan and Eric Zimmerman, raise questions about what may happen if we are unable to distinguish the physical world from the digital world.

 There has been debate on the issue of virtual crime, and whether it is ethical to permit illegal behavior such as rape in a simulated environment.

+Immersive art exhibits

+Immersive art exhibits have been held in many regions and venues.
+Some exhibitions of works by Vincent Van Gogh occurred in 2021 in the United States.
+Most of these experiences involve visitors moving through multiple rooms, with walls, and occasionally floors or ceilings, covered in moving projections of Van Gogh's works.
+The projections include sketches, drawings, and paintings, presented in a 360-degree, floor-to-ceiling digital format.
+The works are typically accompanied by music set to pair with them.
+Some exhibits also use sensory tools like aromas of cedar, cypress, lemon, or nutmeg to help visitors feel more immersed with the works.
+Some events involve virtual reality headsets that take visitors through the artist's experiences.

+As of the 2020s, many major cities around the world had a number of varied immersive art exhibits occurring at various venues.
+Arte Museum is a South Korean immersive art franchise created by the Seoul-based digital design firm d'strict.
+The first location opened in the Aewol district of Jeju City, South Korea, in 2020.
+The franchise has since expanded to multiple cities in South Korea and abroad.
+In New York City, the Arte Museum opened in 2025 with numerous exhibits.